Comparing tempered and equivariant elliptic cohomology

-We believe this conjecture is true: as soon as one has a map of $\E_\infty$-objects between (\ref{twoglobalobjectstocompare}), then it is mostly likely to be an equivalence as by \Cref{maintheoremgeo,maintheoremalg} these objects agrees on fixed points.
-It does not follow from the set-up of \cite{gepner2024global2ringsgenuinerefinements} that such a map exists though.
+We believe this conjecture is true: as soon as one has a map of $\E_\infty$-objects between this pair of objects in $\Sp_{\fin-\gl}$, then it is most likely to be an equivalence as by \Cref{maintheoremgeo,maintheoremalg} these objects agree on fixed points.
+However, it does not follow from \cite{gepner2024global2ringsgenuinerefinements} that such a map exists.
 Indeed, there are two main difficulties.
-The first, is that although it is simple to use \Cref{maintheoremgeo,maintheoremalg} to construct a map of naïve global $2$-rings (\cite[Df.6.1]{gepner2024global2ringsgenuinerefinements}) between those coming from equivariant elliptic cohomology and tempered cohomology, the associated genuine global $2$-rings are ``$\mathcal{T}$-genuine'' with respect to different families of groups $\mathcal{T}$; see \cite[Df.11.10]{gepner2024global2ringsgenuinerefinements}.
+The first is that although it is simple to use \Cref{maintheoremgeo,maintheoremalg} to construct a map of naïve global $2$-rings (\cite[Df.6.1]{gepner2024global2ringsgenuinerefinements}) between those coming from equivariant elliptic cohomology and tempered cohomology, the associated genuine global $2$-rings are ``$\mathcal{T}$-genuine'' with respect to different families of groups $\mathcal{T}$; see \cite[Df.11.10]{gepner2024global2ringsgenuinerefinements}.
 Equivariant elliptic cohomology defines a tori-genuine global $2$-ring and tempered cohomology defines a finite-genuine global $2$-ring; see \cite[Ths.14.14 \& 15.24]{gepner2024global2ringsgenuinerefinements}.
 In fact, the former is explicitly \textbf{not} genuine with respect to finite groups, see \cite[Rmk.14.16]{gepner2024global2ringsgenuinerefinements}, and the latter is not even defined with respect to compact Lie groups.
 The way around this seems to be to develop a theory of \emph{tempered sheaves} which specialises to both quasi-coherent sheaves on tori and tempered local systems on finite groups; this is current work in progress by {Konovalov}--{Perunov}--{Prikhodko} \cite{temperedsheaves}.\\